Salah856/AWS_WhitePapers_Summary/Blue_Green_Deployments.md

 - The next step is to shrink the Auto Scaling group back to the original size.
 - By default, instances with the old launch configuration are removed first.
 - You can also utilize a group’s Standby state to temporarily remove instances from an Auto Scaling group.
 - Having the instance in Standby state helps in quick rollbacks, if required.

 - As soon as you’re confident about the newly deployed version of the application, you can permanently remove instances in Standby state.
+- To perform a rollback, update the Auto Scaling group with the old launch configuration.
+- Then, perform the preceding steps in reverse.
+Or if the instances are in Standby state, bring them back online